sinisacoh/wfbase/website/source/index_template.rst

 Start guide
 -----------

-Below is a quick introduction to WfBase package.
-If you need more information about WfBase, take a look at the :ref:`additional examples <examples>` of using WfBase.
-See also the :ref:`detailed technical description <usage>` of all WfBase functionalities.
+To learn about using WfBase take a look at the :ref:`list of examples <examples>` as well as the :ref:`detailed technical description <usage>` of all WfBase functionalities.

+Below is a quick start guide to using the WfBase package.

 Accessing database
 ~~~~~~~~~~~~~~~~~~